 The mission of the Washington Salmon Coalition is to support and strengthen the 25 lead entities in Washington State in their endeavor to restore, enhance, and protect salmonids and their habitats in a scientifically-sound manner that engages local communities and supports our economy.

-The Washington Salmon Coalition seeks to foster relationships and share best practices amongst colleagues and provide educational opportunities for the 25 lead entities in Washington State.
+The Coalition seeks to foster relationships and share best practices amongst colleagues and provide educational opportunities for the 25 lead entities in Washington State.

-The Washington Salmon Coalition communicates as a collective voice that salmon recovery the “Washington Way” is yielding statewide results.
-The coalition has the following goals; specific objectives can be found in Appendix A of the Washington Salmon Coalition Mission, Structure, and Action Plan.
+The Coalition communicates as a collective voice that salmon recovery the “Washington Way” is yielding statewide results.

 - Develop strategies to improve long-term stability of lead entities, the Washington Salmon Coalition, and salmon recovery funding.

 - Periodically review and reaffirm the Washington Salmon Coalition’s identity and strategies.

 - Encourage lead entity consensus on priority recommendations and communicate in a unified manner.

 - Facilitate the interchange of information, relationship building, and mentoring amongst lead entities.

 - Use the Salmon Recovery Portal as an effective reporting and communication tool.